JustOden/e-commerce/README.md

-Do the command `flask --debug run` to view the website.
+You can do the command `flask run` or `flask --debug run` to view the website.

 • it is hosted locally on the machine.